Skip to main content

 About Forza Horizon 6

-Forza Horizon 6 is a single player and multiplayer open world racing game.
+Forza Horizon 6 is a single player and multiplayer open world role playing game.
 It was developed by Playground Games and was released on May 18, 2026.
-It received positive reviews from players.
+It received positive reviews from both critics and players.

 Forza Horizon 6 Deluxe Edition includes the full game, Welcome Pack and Car Pass (30 cars delivered to your game, one per week).